GenGrim76/Pareto-Optimal-GDC/DP_format.md

 ```

-When we are in the approximate solution case, we consider, together with the above, the following DP3 subcases:
+When we are in the Approximate Solution case, we consider, together with the above, the following DP3 sub-cases:

 ***CD-NRAM Scenario***
 ```